 How Did Fungi Get Under My Nail?

-- Going barefoot in public, especially showers, locker rooms, pool decks, and other “sweaty” environments.
+- Going barefoot in public, especially showers, locker rooms, pool decks, saunas, and other “sweaty” environments.

 - Wearing damp, sweaty shoes and socks.